-- 1. KidSize: Standard size orange tennis ball,
+1. KidSize: Standard size orange tennis ball,

-- 2. TeenSize: Orange FIFA size 3 ball,
+2. TeenSize: Orange FIFA size 3 ball, at least 50% orange,

-- 3. AdultSize: Orange FIFA size 5 ball.
+3. AdultSize: Orange FIFA size 5 ball, at least 50% orange.

 3 The Number of Players

 A match is played by two teams, each consisting of not more than three players in KidSize and not more than two players in TeenSize, one of whom must be designated as goalkeeper.
 A match may not start if either team consists of less than one player.